rundeck/docs/en/administration/configuration/encryptable-properties.md

 To decrypt the encrypted properties in your rundeck-config.properties file you will need to set the environment variable `RUNDECK_PROP_DECRYPTER_PWD` with the value of your master password before starting Rundeck.

-In our example we would do: `export RUNDECK_PROP_DECRYPTER_PWD=1PwdToBindThem$` then we would start our Rundeck PRO installation.
+In our example we would do: `export RUNDECK_PROP_DECRYPTER_PWD=1PwdToBindThem$` then we would start our Rundeck Enterprise installation.
 After the application has completed the bootstrap process and is responding to requests, the environment variable can be unset for security purposes.

 ### Advanced Usage